-Eating or feeding: Taking and giving responsibility at the dinner table
+Eating or Feeding: Taking and Giving Responsibility at the Dinner Table

 When caregivers remove a child’s freedom of choice at the dinner table, they undermine the child’s sense of safety and developing confidence in trying new foods, potentially setting up a problematic relationship with food later in life.

-And the research supports that pressuring your children to eat or not eat certain foods and insisting they “clean their plate” before they leave the table or have dessert can promote emotionally charged patterns of disordered eating such as overeating, emotional eating or food avoidance.
-This may then contribute to conditions like morbid obesity, diabetes, cardiovascular disease and eating disorders such as anorexia and bulimia.
+And the research supports that pressuring your children to eat or not eat certain foods and insisting they “clean their plate” before they leave the table or have dessert can promote emotionally charged patterns of disordered eating such as overeating, emotional eating, or food avoidance.
+This may then contribute to conditions like morbid obesity, diabetes, cardiovascular disease, and eating disorders like anorexia and bulimia.

 When our children go off to school with a packed lunch or money to buy a tray in the cafeteria, we ultimately have no control over what they choose to eat.
 They may eat the whole meal, or only half, or just the Little Debbie cakes and trade the rest away.
 But we as caregivers can choose what is served.